DocMamba: Efficient Document Pre-training with State Space Model: Introduction

 Motivated by this, we introduce DocMamba, a purely SSM-based model tailored for VrDU.
 It boasts linear complexity relative to input length, making it ideal for long documents.
 While vanilla Mamba is designed to process 1-D sequences, tokens in documents exhibit complex 2-D layouts and form continuous semantic content alongside their neighbors.
 Thus, it is necessary to consecutively process tokens belonging to the same segment (e.g., titles, paragraphs, captions).
 For this purpose, we design the Segment-First Bidirectional Scan (SFBS).
 Initially, we leverage existing document layout analysis systems \cite{publaynet} to extract segments.
 DocMamba then sequentially scans all tokens within one segment before shifting to the next.
 Considering that incorporating context from both directions enhances the performance of language models \cite{bert}, we adopt the bidirectional scan strategy following Vim \cite{visionmamba}.
 Furthermore, due to the inherent positional information within SSMs, DocMamba does not require 1-D position embeddings, which are indispensable in Transformer-based models.
 This feature endows DocMamba with the potential for length extrapolation.

 We evaluate the performance of the pre-trained DocMamba using several publicly available benchmark datasets in downstream tasks.
-As depicted in Figure \ref{img:simple_result} (a), DocMamba surpasses the strong baseline LayoutLMv3 \cite{layoutlmv3} in three datasets: the FUNSD dataset \cite{funsd} for form understanding, the CORD \cite{cord} dataset for receipt understanding, and the HRDoc \cite{hrdoc} for semantic unit classification.
+As depicted in Figure \ref{img:simple_result} (a), DocMamba surpasses the strong baseline LayoutLMv3 \cite{layoutlmv3} at the base scale with a similar number of parameters across three datasets: the FUNSD dataset \cite{funsd} for form understanding, the CORD \cite{cord} dataset for receipt understanding, and the HRDoc \cite{hrdoc} for semantic unit classification.
 Moreover, as shown in Figure \ref{img:simple_result} (b), tests on the HRDoc dataset show DocMamba has a faster inference speed and less GPU memory usage than LayoutLMv3.
 Especially with larger input lengths, DocMamba can save up to 88.3\% of GPU memory and work 2.4 times faster, which can reduce the application costs significantly.
 This also proves the linear computational complexity of DocMamba.
 Furthermore, when the input length is restricted to 512 during both pre-training and fine-tuning, DocMamba still yields impressive results when the token length of test samples reaches 2560 for semantic unit classification on the HRDoc dataset.
 This validates DocMamba's potential in length extrapolation.
 In conclusion, our research underscores the potential of SSMs as a powerful competitor with Transformer for VrDU, offering a simple yet effective baseline for future research.

 Our main contributions are listed as follows: \begin{itemize} \item We delve into the SSM-based VrDU and propose a novel method, DocMamba, which exhibits linear complexity with respect to input length. \item We introduce the Segment-First Bidirectional Scan (SFBS) to enable Mamba, initially designed for 1-D sequences, to effectively process document tokens that possess complex 2-D layouts. \item Extensive experiments demonstrate that DocMamba exhibits promising performance compared to strong Transformer-based models, while maintaining faster speeds, lower memory consumption, and the potential for length extrapolation. \end{itemize}